Skip to main content

 Aim Point

-Aim point green reading uses the feet to feel slope percentage underfoot, then converts that number into a finger-count aim spot near the hole — a systematic, feel-based alternative to purely visual break reading.
+Aim point green reading uses the feet to feel slope percentage underfoot, then converts that number into a finger-count aim spot near the hole.
+This means a systematic, feel-based alternative to purely visual break reading.

-The appeal of this style of green reading is that it replaces the purely visual, sometimes inconsistent process of "eyeballing" slope with a repeatable physical sensation and a consistent conversion method, reducing the subjectivity that causes two golfers (or the same golfer on different days) to read an identical putt differently.
-It has become common enough on professional tours that its distinctive stance — feet spread, fingers held up in front of the face while looking at the hole — is now a recognizable sight in broadcast golf.
+The appeal of this style of green reading is that it replaces the purely visual, sometimes uneven process of "eyeballing" slope with a repeatable physical sensation and a consistent conversion method.
+This reduces the subjectivity that causes two golfers (or the same golfer on different days) to read an identical putt differently.
+It has become common enough on pro tours that its distinctive stance.
+This means feet spread, fingers held up in front of the face.
+At the same time, looking at the hole.
+This means is now a recognizable sight in broadcast golf.

-Learning this style of green reading well takes real practice, since accurately feeling slope percentage underfoot and translating it consistently into an aim point is itself a trained skill, not an instant shortcut.
-It is best understood as one systematic method among several legitimate approaches to break reading — traditional visual reading, walking the putt, and green-reading books or maps are others — rather than the only correct way to read a green.
+Learning this style of green reading well takes real practice, since accurately feeling slope percentage underfoot and translating it reliably into an aim point is itself a trained skill, not an instant shortcut.
+It is best understood as one systematic method among several legitimate approaches to break reading.
+This means traditional visual reading, walking the putt, and green-reading books or maps are others.
+Instead of the only correct way to read a green.

 A player straddles the midpoint of a breaking putt, feels roughly two units of slope underfoot, and holds up two fingers toward the hole to determine the starting line before stepping in to putt.